 Selenium is an essential trace mineral that supports immune function, thyroid health, male fertility, and the production of endogenous antioxidants.
 The recommended dietary allowance (RDA) for adults is 55 micrograms (mcg) per day, with pregnant and lactating women requiring slightly more-60 mcg and 70 mcg per day, respectively (1).

-Individuals following plant-based diets may have lower selenium intake, averaging between 40 to 50 mcg daily, due to the varying selenium content in plant foods influenced by soil quality (2).
+Individuals following plant-based diets may have lower selenium intake, averaging between 40 and 50 mcg daily, due to the varying selenium content in plant foods influenced by soil quality (2).
 A daily supplement of 50 to 70 mcg can help meet the RDA without exceeding safe limits.
 However, finding a 50 mcg supplement can be challenging; therefore, taking a 100 mcg supplement every other day is a practical alternative.
 While Brazil nuts are known for their high selenium content, the amount can vary significantly, ranging from 2.07 mg/kg to 68.15 mg/kg, depending on the soil in which they are grown (3).
 This variability makes them an unreliable source of selenium.

 It's important to note that excessive selenium intake can lead to toxicity.
 The tolerable upper intake level (UL) for selenium is set at 400 mcg per day for adults (4).
 Regularly consuming amounts close to or above this threshold may result in adverse effects such as gastrointestinal disturbances, hair loss, fatigue, and, in severe cases, neurological damage (5).
 Therefore, while ensuring adequate selenium intake is essential, it is equally important to avoid excessive consumption.